 If you'd like to try collecting your syrup, here's the basic idea.

 Drill a 2-inch hole a few inches off the ground, then add a spout.
 After you collect sap in the bucket you've left under the spout, boil it to concentrate the sweetness.
-Filter out the impurities and package it while the temperature is at least 180 degrees to keep it safe from spoiling.
+Filter out the impurities and package them while the temperature is at least 180 degrees to keep it safe from spoiling.
 Find the legacy sugar maple in our tree nursery.

 Source of Information on Collecting Maple Syrup